1 2 Cup To Ml

 • Q: Is it always necessary to use the exact conversion factor (236.59 ml/cup)?

 • A: For most cooking purposes, rounding to 237 ml/cup or even 240 ml/cup is acceptable and introduces negligible error.
-However, for scientific applications or recipes requiring extreme accuracy, using the precise conversion factor is recommended.
+Still, for scientific applications or recipes requiring extreme accuracy, using the precise conversion factor is recommended.

 • Q: What if I'm using a different type of cup, not a standard US cup?